 ISRF Early Career Fellow 2018

-Catherine Charrett is a lecturer of International Politics at Queen Mary University of London.
-Catherine completed her PhD at Aberystwyth University, where she researched EU-Hamas relations following the 2006 Palestinian legislative elections.
-Catherine’s has conducted extensive fieldwork in Palestine and Brussels, and she explores how ritualised practices are performative of diplomatic relations.
+Catherine Chiniara Charrett is a lecturer of International Politics at Queen Mary University of London.
+Catherine completed her PhD at Aberystwyth University, where they researched EU-Hamas relations following the 2006 Palestinian legislative elections.
+Catherine’s has conducted extensive fieldwork in Palestine and Brussels, and they explore how ritualised practices are performative of diplomatic relations.
 Her work uses interdisciplinary methodologies informed by gender politics and performance studies and Catherine produced a performance piece entitled “Politics in Drag: Sipping Toffee with Hamas in Brussels.”
 Catherine completed her MSc from the London School of Economics and her BA from the University of British Columbia.

 Catherine’s ISRF project investigates the networks that form around state security technologies in the European Union’s engagement with Israel and Palestine.
 Using a gendered based critique it observes how the circulation and joint development of different technologies are performative of different orders of masculinity and sovereignty.
 Catherine will conduct on-site empirical research and will develop a performance piece based on her findings.
 The performance piece will be shown in academic, theatre, policy and community spaces, allowing audiences to observe and engage with transformed uses of security technologies through the strategic practices of drag performance.